-Arthritis Research UK Centre for Epidemiology PhD studentships
+Centre for Epidemiology Versus Arthritis PhD studentships

-We expect to offer three fully-funded studentships following application, interview and selection.
+We expect to offer two fully-funded studentships following application, interview and selection.

 Eligibility and how to apply